Plankton, Aerosol, Cloud, ocean Ecosystem: Launch

 PACE was launched on 8 February 2024, at 06:33 UTC instantaneous launch window, on a SpaceX Falcon 9 rocket from Cape Canaveral Space Launch Complex 40, after two days of delays caused by bad weather.
 Shortly after launch, the rocket performed a dogleg maneuver to place it in a southbound trajectory.
 After first stage separation, the Falcon 9 booster performed a boostback burn and returned to land on the launch site, where it will be refurbished and reused on future flights.
 This was the fourth flight of this particular booster, which is designated B1081.
 The second stage of the rocket-propelled PACE into its final orbit at an altitude of 676.5 kilometers and the spacecraft was separated about 13 minutes after launch.

-Unusual for an east coast launch, this was a polar launch that placed the spacecraft into a Sun-synchronous orbit, a type of orbit commonly used on observation satellites because it sees a given spot on Earth at the same time every day.
+Unusual for an east coast launch, this was a polar launch that placed the spacecraft into a Sun-synchronous orbit, a type of orbit commonly used on observation satellites because it allows the satellite to overfly the entire planet without changing its orbit.
+PACE's orbit allows the satellite to cross the equator at 1300 (+- 10 mins) local time every single orbit.
 These launches are usually carried out from Vandenberg Space Force Base in California, to prevent debris from landing on populated areas, but SpaceX resumed polar launches from Florida in 2020 because of its ability to land the Falcon 9 booster safely and the introduction of the Autonomous Flight Safety System on the Falcon rockets.
 PACE was the first US government mission to launch to a polar orbit from Florida since 1960.
 The choice to launch PACE from Florida was simply a matter of convenience, due to it being located closer to the Goddard Space Flight Center, where the mission is operated.

 The cost of the launch was $80.4 million.
 After launch PACE entered a 60-day commissioning period before publication of data.